robertZaufall/mindmanager_ai/readme.md

 ## How to use
 ### Configuration
-First of all you have to open the `config.py` in a text editor of your choice.
+There are main configuration files, each for LLM, image generation and translation.
-Don't be overwhelmed by the huge list of variables.
-Just pick the lines you need and set its values.
+Open each config file and uncomment the AI model you want to use.
+In the `config` folder are several environment files for every supported AI model.
+For example, if you want to use OpenAI models, copy the file `config/openai.env.example` to `config/openai.env` and fill in your api key.
 Use the apropriate LLM system for which you have an API key.
 These keys are available on the developer platforms of the AI vendors.
 If you want to run local models with `Ollama`, `GPT4All`, `LMStudio`, `MLX` you have to have either a newer Apple Mac model with M1-M4 processor or a desktop or notebook with NVidia graphic card with at least 8GB graphic ram.

 ### General
 You can have more than one open document in MindManager.
 The document which should be processed must be the active document.
 For every processing a new document with the new topics will be created.

-To process the whole map, select the central topic (for right-clicking) or no topic at all (call macro manually (Windows), choose Automator Workflow from Mindmanager Menu -> Services or call the python script from VSCode or commandline `python3 process.py <action> <format>`.
+To process the whole map, select the central topic (for right-clicking) or don't select any topic at all and call a macro manually (Windows), choose Automator Workflow from MindManager Menu -> Services or call the python script from VSCode or commandline `python3 process.py <action> <format>`.
+If it's not working try either `python3` or `python`.

 ### Map actions
 Select the central topic or deselect all topics and call the automation.